Buford Pusser: Death

-Buford Pusser died on August 21, 1974, of injuries sustained in a one-car automobile wreck 4 mi west of Adamsville.
+Buford Pusser died on August 21, 1974, of injuries sustained in a one-car automobile accident 4 mi west of Adamsville.
 Earlier that day, he had contracted with Bing Crosby Productions in Memphis to portray himself in the sequel to Walking Tall.
 Returning home alone that evening from the McNairy County Fair in his specially modified Corvette, Pusser struck an embankment at high speed and was ejected from the vehicle.
 The car caught fire and burned.

 Local speculation regarding the cause of the accident included rumors of sabotage to the steering mechanism and the tie rods.
 The Tennessee state trooper who responded to the accident, Paul Ervin, later became the sheriff of McNairy County.
 Ervin claimed that Pusser's death was caused by drunk driving without a seat belt.
 Buford's daughter, Dwana Pusser, a passenger in another car, came upon the scene of the accident minutes later.
 No autopsy of Pusser's body was performed.
 As sheriff, Pusser was credited with surviving seven stabbings and eight shootings.
 Pusser's memorial service was held at the Adamsville Church of Christ.